-At June 30, 2020 and 2019, the Medical Center reported a liability of \$221,760 and \$198,603, respectively, for its proportionate share of the County's net pension liability.
-The net pension liability was measured as of June 30, 2019, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
-The Medical Center's proportion of the County's net pension liability was based on the Medical Center's FY 2019 actual contributions to the County's pension plan relative to the total contributions of the County as a whole.
-As of the June 30, 2019 measurement date, the Medical Center's proportion was 9.9830% compared to 9.6127% as of the June 30, 2018 measurement date, which was a decrease of .3703%.
+At June 30, 2021 and 2020, the Medical Center reported a liability of \$359,572 and \$221,760, respectively, for its proportionate share of the County's net pension liability.
+The net pension liability was measured as of June 30, 2020, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+The Medical Center's proportion of the County's net pension liability was based on the Medical Center's FY 2020 actual contributions to the County's pension plan relative to the total contributions of the County as a whole.
+As of the June 30, 2020 measurement date, the Medical Center's proportion was 10.8059% compared to 9.9830% as of the June 30, 2019 measurement date, which was an increase of .8229%.

-For the years ended June 30, 2020 and 2019, the Medical Center recognized pension expense of \$47,989 and \$35,500, respectively.
+For the years ended June 30, 2021 and 2020, the Medical Center recognized pension expense of \$76,101 and \$47,989, respectively.
 The Medical Center reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:

-The \$42,632 reported as deferred outflows of resources related to pensions resulting from the Medical Center's contributions to the County's plan subsequent to the measurement date will be recognized as a reduction of the net pension liability in the year ended June 30, 2021.
+The \$47,232 reported as deferred outflows of resources related to pensions resulting from the Medical Center's contributions to the County's plan subsequent to the measurement date will be recognized as a reduction of the net pension liability in the year ended June 30, 2022.
 Other amounts reported as deferred outflows of resources and deferred inflows of resources related to the Medical Center's proportion of the County's pension plan will be recognized in pension expense as follows:

 Actuarial assumptions.
-The Medical Center's proportion of the County's total pension liability in the June 30, 2019 and 2018 actuarial valuations were determined using the following actuarial assumptions, applied to all periods included in the measurement:
+The Medical Center's proportion of the County's total pension liability in the June 30, 2020 and 2019 actuarial valuations were determined using the following actuarial assumptions, applied to all periods included in the measurement:

-The actuarial assumptions used to determine the total pension liability as of June 30, 2019 and 2018, were based on the results of the June 30, 2017 Actuarial Experience Study (experience study), which covered the period from July 1, 2013 through June 30, 2016.
+The actuarial assumptions used to determine the total pension liability as of June 30, 2020 were based on the results of the June 30, 2019 Actuarial Experience Study (experience study), which covered the period from July 1, 2016 through June 30, 2019.
+The actuarial assumptions used to determine the total pension liability as of June 30, 2020 were based on the results of the June 30, 2017 Actuarial Experience Study (experience study), which covered the period from July 1, 2013 through June 30, 2016.